 How to become a chef?
 When I started in the food industry there was really only one way.
 Becoming a chef was straight forward and held fewer options than are available today.
 An apprenticeship involving on the job training plus Tafe/College.
 In Australia the apprenticeship lasted from 3-4 years, starting at 18 or 16, and gave you a great grounding in hospitality and kitchens.
 The UK is slightly different in that most trainee chefs start younger, at 16, and complete 2 years of college before moving to the work force.
 City and Guilds was the established standard in days gone by but has now been replaced by the NVQ certification.
-Now there seems to be any manner of ways you can become a chef.
+Today there seem to be any manner of ways you can become a chef.
 As with anything, some are better than others.

 Drive is critical

 How to become a chef in this instant world where everyone thinks they can master anything quickly?
 Regardless of which route you take, the most important attributes in the candidate are drive and work ethic.
 This is true for most professions but more so in the catering industry.
 I think the TV cooking show don’t help and give false expectatuions.
 Potential students come away thinking that you can cook a 3 course meal from scratch in an hour and ften become disillusioned when after a few months they can’t cook like Ramsey and more importantly, are not allowed to work in all sections in the kitchen.
 I see this time and time again with kids that don’t want to work in larder or veg sections preferring the more glamourous divisions.
 With zero skills behind them it would just set them up to fail if they moved on so quickly.
 The apprenticeship is 3-4 years because it takes that long to learn and practice the skills in the kitchen.
 After that amount of time you know enough to be useful but you are still a long way from being a complete chef.